Amangkurat I of Mataram: Early reign

 In 1645, Amangkurat was appointed as the monarch or leader (susuhunan) of Mataram, succeeding his father.
 He was then styled Susuhunan Ing Alaga.
 Following his coronation in 1646, he was styled Kanjeng Susuhunan Prabu Amangkurat Agung, abbreviated as Amangkurat.
 In Javanese, the word Amangku means "to administer", and Rat means "world", thus Amangkurat means "administering the world".
 He then became a king who had full power over the entire Mataram Sultanate and its vassal states.
 At his coronation, all royal family members swore allegiance to him.

 The death of Sultan Agung of Mataram was unexpected, and there was a risk of succession disputes and chaos.
-To prevent succession disputes from challenging his legitimacy, Agung's son Amangkurat I (crowned with heavy military security in 1646) launched several pre-emptive strikes (assassinations, massacres and battles) to eliminate potential rivals to the throne, including many noblemen and military leaders.
+To prevent succession disputes from challenging his legitimacy, Agung's son Amangkurat I (crowned with heavy military security in 1646) launched several pre-emptive strikes (assassinations, massacres, and battles) to eliminate potential rivals to the throne, including many noblemen as well as religious and military leaders.
+He tightened his control over administration, appointing syahbandars under his influence to counter the power of local orangkayas (nobility) especially in the north city ports.

-Amangkurat gained the vast territory of Mataram from his father, and centralized control over his domains.
-Upon taking the throne, he tried to bring long-term stability to the sultanate's realm, which was considerable in size, but marred by continual rebellions.
+Amangkurat gained the vast territory of Mataram from his father and centralized control over his domains.
+Upon taking the throne, he tried to bring long-term stability to the sultanate's realm, which was considerable in size but marred by continual rebellions.
 He murdered local leaders that he deemed insufficiently deferential to him, including the still-powerful noble from Surabaya, Pangeran Pekik, his father-in-law.
 Other victims were Tumenggung Wiraguna and Tumenggung Danupaya, who were ordered to invade the Blambangan Kingdom which had been conquered by the Kingdom of Bali in 1647, but they were murdered en route to the east.
 Wiraguna's entire family was then murdered on Amangkurat's orders as well.
 This purge led his younger brother, Prince Raden Mas Alit (patron of the Wiraguna family), to attempt to overthrow him by attacking the royal palace with the support of Islamic clerics (ulema) and a devout Muslims faction in 1648, but they were defeated and Alit was slain in battle.
 Two days later, Amangkurat committed a massacre of the ulema and their families (about 5,000–6,000 people) to secure his reign.
 They were gathered in the alun-alun (city square) to be massacred.

 Amangkurat also ordered the closing of ports and destroyed ships in coastal cities to prevent them from getting too powerful from their wealth.
 To further his glory, the new king abandoned the Karta Palace, Sultan Agung's capital, and moved to a grander red-brick palace in Plered (formerly the palace was built of wood).